Tempest is still a work in progress. Visit our GitHub or Discord

 }

 Ready to give it a try?
-Keep on reading, and give Tempest a star️ on GitHub , you can join our Discord server as well!
+Keep on reading and consider giving Tempest a star️ on GitHub.
+If you want to be part of the community, you can join our Discord server, and you can check out our contributing guide!

 Installation